On Hollywood and Weimar:

 The Songs of European Composers from the Golden Age of Film

-Soprano Karyn Levitt, accompanied by Jed Distler, plunged us back into the days when Hollywood was full of exiled and transplanted composers (including Weill, Korngold, Tiomkin, and Hanns Eisler) who found fruitful refuge in the studios.
-The show was as moving as it was educational.
+“Now here we are at New York's wonderful Center for Jewish History as soprano Karyn Levitt, accompanied by Jed Distler, plunged us back into the days when Hollywood was full of exiled and transplanted composers (including Weill, Korngold, Tiomkin, and Hanns Eisler) who found fruitful refuge in the studios.
+The show was as moving as it was educational.”

 – James Gavin